This post may contain affiliate links. Read the full disclosure here.

 When to see a Pelvic Floor Physical Therapist:

-It is time schedule an appointment with a Women’s Health Physical Therapist when you have done a self exam and have determined you have greater than a 1.5 finger width separation between your right and left abdominal muscles.
+It is time to schedule an appointment with a Women’s Health Physical Therapist when you have done a self-exam and have determined you have greater than a 1.5 finger width separation between your right and left abdominal muscles.

 You may have difficulty maintaining your posture, thus your back is starting to have increased pain.
 The weakness in your abdominals is making your daily activities such as rising from bed or sitting up from the floor more difficult with each passing day.

 If you plan on having more children and you want to be proactive by fixing the gap now, then seeing a physical therapist during postpartum recovery is best.
 This way you’re less likely to have a worsening of diastasis recti during your next pregnancy.

 The longer you wait to have your DR treated the more likely it is to become more strained and worsen, so seek physical therapy sooner rather than later.

 If you feel that you are ready to start now with physical therapy exercises to treat your diastasis recti, or you were previously diagnosed and want to begin diastasis recti exercise routine again, you will really enjoy this one: “11 DIastasis Recti Core Exercises For Your Postpartum Belly + Video”.

 Back Pain can also be a reason to see a pelvic floor physical therapist: